Mart Duggan: Later career

-Although cleared in the shooting, Duggan lost a lot of his popularity over the shooting of Lamb, who was well liked in the community.
-Duggan had opened a livery stable, but after the shooting his business failed altogether in 1882.
-He moved to Douglass City, Colorado, where he became a deputy, and tended bar.
 In 1887, when a conman tricked several dance hall girls into buying fake jewelry, Duggan hunted the man down, beat him, then made him return all the money he had taken, using the remainder of his money to pay for drinks for everyone present at the dance hall until he was broke.
 Duggan then escorted the conman out of town.